Oka Crisis: Lead-up to the crisis

 On June 30, 1990, the court found in favour of the developers, and the mayor of Oka, Jean Ouellette, announced that the remainder of the Pines would be cleared to expand the golf course to eighteen holes and to construct 60 condominiums.
 Not all residents of Oka approved of the plans, but opponents found the mayor's office unwilling to discuss them.

-On March 11, as a protest against the court decision to allow the golf course expansion to proceed, some members of the Mohawk community erected a barricade blocking access to the dirt side-road between Route 344 and "The Pines".
+On March 11, as a protest against the court decision to allow the golf course expansion to proceed, some members of the Kanien’kehá:ka community erected a barricade blocking access to the dirt side-road between Route 344 and "The Pines".
 Protesters ignored a court injunction in late April ordering the dismantling of the barricade, as well as a second order issued on June 29.
 Mayor Ouellette demanded compliance with the court order, but the land defenders refused.

 On July 5, the Quebec minister of Public Security, Sam Elkas, said, regarding the land defenders at the Pines, that "they have until the 9th [of July], after that date it's going down."
-The next day, the Quebec Human Rights Commission alerted John Ciaccia and Tom Siddon, respectively the provincial and federal native affairs ministers, of the rapidly increasing threat of conflict near Oka and the need to establish an independent committee to review the historical Mohawk land claim.
-Ciaccia wrote a letter of support for the Mohawk, saying that "these people have seen their lands disappear without having been consulted or compensated, and that, in my opinion, is unfair and unjust, especially over a golf course."
+The next day, the Quebec Human Rights Commission alerted John Ciaccia and Tom Siddon, respectively the provincial and federal native affairs ministers, of the rapidly increasing threat of conflict near Oka and the need to establish an independent committee to review the historical Kanien’kehá:ka land claim.
+Ciaccia wrote a letter of support for the Kanien’kehá:ka, saying that "these people have seen their lands disappear without having been consulted or compensated, and that, in my opinion, is unfair and unjust, especially over a golf course."
 This did not sway the mayor.